Annual Health Checkup for Lifestyle Diseases (2026 Guide to Early Detection & Prevention)

 • Disclose your family medical history.

-• Have your physician examine your questions on your diet, exercise and stress control
+• Have your physician focus your questions about your diet, exercise and stress control

 Keep in mind: your doctor is a partner of your wellness.